Understanding inverse propensity weighting

 x to keep the data-set as simple as possible.
 To make the data-set interesting enough, I’ll use three underlying distributions:

 - Firstly, the reward of the treatment depends on the x value.
 The difference between the reward for a treated vs non-treated (the uplift), is also dependent upon x.
+Thus the treatment effect depends on x.

 - Secondly, the observations are not uniformly distributed across x.
 In our case, the samples with higher uplift are observed more likely than those with lower (or negative) uplifts.
+This adds a sample selection bias.

 - Thirdly, the probability of getting the treatment is also not uniformly distributed across x.
 In this case, samples with higher uplift are more likely to get treated than those with lower uplifts.
+This adds a treatment assignment bias.

 The following plot shows the relationship of rewards to the value of x: